 The Center for Financial Services (CFS) seeks to bridge theory and practice to promote a collaborative exchange of ideas on critical issues affecting the financial services.
 By leveraging Lehigh’s faculty and alumni, the Center aims to bring the latest developments in research and practice together to stimulate discussion and generate new ideas for education and knowledge in the field of financial services.
 In support of this mission, the Center oversees the Financial Services Laboratory (FSL) which serves as the vehicle for understanding, creating, and employing financial data and software on the Lehigh University campus.

 The Center hosts conferences that bring together alumni, industry participants, academics, and regulators on a topic of interest.
 In addition, the Center will feature academic research that may be relevant to practitioners.

-The Center’s Advisory Board provides expertise to strategically guide the mission and direction of the Center.
-In addition, the Advisory Board will offer guidance to the Director on topics and sponsors for conferences and panel discussions, expanding the network of participants.
-The members of the board serve as a resource for activities encompassing continuing education, industry and student engagement, and networking.
+The Center’s Advisory Council provides expertise to strategically guide the mission and direction of the Center.
+In addition, the Advisory Council will offer guidance to the Director on topics and sponsors for conferences and panel discussions, expanding the network of participants.
+The members of the council serve as a resource for activities encompassing continuing education, industry and student engagement, and networking.

 Kathleen Weiss Hanley, Bolton-Perella Chair in Finance